 Tap below to save 50% at checkout.

-Understanding why we have insomnia can help us learn about our sleep patterns and find paths to better sleep.
-Chronic insomnia can often be traced to a certain time in your life.
+While recognizing insomnia seems easy — especially late on another sleepless night — understanding insomnia feels much harder.
+Looking at insomnia causes and risk factors can help us learn about our sleep patterns and find paths to better sleep.
+Sometimes, chronic insomnia can be traced to a certain time in your life.
 An event or medical condition may have caused you to have trouble falling asleep, and then your condition persists for weeks, months, or even years later.
-In other cases, insomnia may have started for a reason that you can’t identify.
+But in other cases, insomnia may have started for a reason that you can’t identify.

-Thoughts and feelings that cause stress or anxiety can quickly impact your sleep patterns and deprive you of much-needed sleep.
-Negative thoughts and emotions can cause your thoughts to race, and anxiety can speed up your heart rate and breathing.
-This can make it difficult to fall asleep at night, and it can cause you to be restless, waking up throughout the night.
+Thoughts and feelings that cause stress or anxiety can quickly impact your sleep patterns.
+On a biological level, negative thoughts, emotions, and general stress can cause physiological responses.
+Acute stress can increase the stress hormones adrenaline, noradrenaline, and cortisol, and also increase your heart rate and cause stronger contractions of the heart muscle.
+These physical changes can make it difficult to fall asleep at night, and it can cause you to be restless, waking up throughout the night.

 Predisposing factors are the initial risk and factors that can contribute to someone having sleep problems.
-For instance, you may be genetically predisposed to heart disease or cancer.
-The same could be said for insomnia.
-These factors are usually factors that we can’t control.
-Fortunately, predisposing factors aren’t always enough to cause insomnia without adding the other P factors to the equation.
+Just as you may be genetically predisposed to heart disease or cancer, the same could be said for insomnia.
+Predisposing factors don’t cause insomnia, they simply mean that if other P factors enter the equation, you’re more likely to develop sleep disorders.

-Occasionally, there are certain predisposing factors that can technically be changed, but they are still often out of our control, especially at a young age.
-These are usually lasting environmental, social, or psychological factors.
+Some predisposing factors can technically be changed, but often doing so takes significant resources that many do not have available.
 For example, you live near train tracks or the airport and frequently wake up from the noise.
 Or maybe you have an irregular work schedule that causes you to work night shifts.

 Precipitating factors are the things that start you on a path toward insomnia.
-These factors cause you to miss a few nights of sleep, which can lead to you losing more and more nights of sleep until you’re experiencing insomnia.
-These factors are typically short-term stressors that cause you to lose sleep or stay up at night.
-This can be fairly mundane, or it can be due to a traumatic event, injury, or illness.
+These factors may cause you to miss a few nights of sleep, which can lead to more sleepless nights.
+This cycle of lost sleep can continue until you’re experiencing clinical insomnia.
+These factors are typically short-term stressors that cause sleep disruptions, such as temporary stress or illness.
+Traumatic stressors can also be precipitating factors, such as the death of a loved one or a serious injury.

 It’s also important to note that precipitating factors don’t have to be one specific instance.
 There can be multiple situations that lead to you developing chronic insomnia.